TahaNuman141/Python-Projects/README.md

 # Python-Projects
-This repository contained codes based in Python
+This repository contains codes based on Python
 All the codes posted in this reposiory are made using visual code